Grab And Dash Thefts On The Rise; Police Blame Law Meant To Make ‘Neighborhoods Safe’

 DAs NOT CHARGING THEFTS AS FELONIES

-There have been at least 164 retail crimes involving multiple suspects so far this year in Vacaville alone.
+CBS 13 learned that there were at least 164 retail crime arrests involving multiple suspects in the first half of the year in Vacaville alone.

+When we first reached out to the Solano County DA in August, they told us they had not charged anyone under the new Organized Retail Theft Penal Code – 490.4.

+.
+At the time they said that no cases had been “referred to the agency” by officers under the new Penal Code.

-About a month after we first questioned the Solano County DA about the lack of felony charges for Vacaville crimes, the DA’s office told CBS13 they have now charged their first two cases under the new organized retail theft penal code.
+However, about a month later, and the DA’s office told CBS13 they had since charged their first two cases under the new organized retail theft penal code.

-The Sacramento DA said police referred two cases to them under the new statue, but they chose different charges.
-They charged one of those cases as a misdemeanor, the other was charged with multiple felonies for related crimes.
+Placer County told CBS 13 they had charged 5 cases under the new Penal Code.

 READ ALSO: Organized Retail Crimes Cost U.S. Economy 47 Billion Dollars in 2018